-- In a lunchroom or restaurant, reading the menu to a person who is blind allows that person to decide what dish to order. - In a retail setting, pointing to product information or writing notes back and forth to answer simple questions about a product may allow a person who is deaf to decide whether to purchase the product. - Other solutions may be needed where the information being communicated is more extensive or complex.
+- In a lunchroom or restaurant, reading the menu to a blind person allows that person to decide what dish to order. - In a retail setting, pointing to product information or writing notes back and forth to answer simple questions about a product may allow a deaf person to decide whether to purchase it. - Other solutions may be needed where the information being communicated is more extensive or complex.